Have you ever gotten food poisoning?

 From there you can start packing your cooler with all your delicious camping foods!

 12. Always (And I Mean Always) Bring Backups

 Even if you follow all of these tips perfectly, problems can arise.
 Plan for all possibilities by packing plenty of extra food and water that will not spoil.

 A great option that only requires boiling water is freeze-dried meals.
 Everyone has different taste buds, so you might have to try a few before you find the ones you like.

 I always carry a couple of CLIF bars and a water filter (like this one from LifeStraw) with me to the campsite.

 If I don’t need them, that’s fine, but they could literally be lifesavers.

-Experiencing the outdoors should be about spending time with your loved ones and soaking in the serenity of nature, not worrying whether or not your food is going to spoil.
+Experiencing the outdoors should be about spending time with your loved ones and soaking in the serenity of nature.
+Not worrying whether your food is going to spoil.

-Improperly storing your meals may lead to some serious (and sometimes embarrassing) health problems.
+Improperly storing your meals may lead to some serious health problems.

-Follow these tips to keep your food cold in the outdoors, and you might just save not only the food, but your entire camping trip from turning rotten.
+With a little experience following these tips on how to keep your food cold camping you might save not only the food but your entire camping trip from turning rotten!